lawrenceevalyn/MASTERS-ESSAY/research-log.md

 ## 12 August 2014

 Should have noted yesterday -- in fine Academic Spouse tradition, Ennis will be taking over the acquisition of OCR full texts, following the procedure described Aug 7 (minus acquisition of PDFs), for $1.50 per book.
 The relief from burnout is *incredible*.
-If things resolve satisfactorily for both, may hire zir to re-OCR from PDFs?
+If things resolve satisfactorily for both, may hire ver to re-OCR from PDFs?
 But first will see what results can be extracted from the corpus as it exists.

 ## 7 August 2014